refrefhq/refref/apps/assets/README.md

 ## Overview

-This app bundles and prepares RefRef scripts for deployment to Cloudflare Workers/Pages as a static site.
-Scripts are served with proper caching headers and CORS configuration for optimal performance.
+This app bundles and prepares RefRef scripts for deployment using **Cloudflare Workers Static Assets**.
+It combines a minimal Worker script with static file hosting to provide custom routing, headers, and caching for optimal performance.

+### Architecture

+- **Worker Script** (`src/index.ts`): Handles routing, redirects, and custom headers
+- **Static Assets** (`public/`): Versioned JavaScript bundles served from Cloudflare's network
+- **Assets Binding**: Worker fetches files from Cloudflare's asset storage via `env.ASSETS.fetch()`

+This is Cloudflare's new unified approach that replaces the separate Pages and Workers platforms.

 ## Production vs Development